 I copied the red channel out to a new image canvas and processed it using many of the same techniques as a traditional deep sky image such as minimizing stars, a curves stretch and a bit of noise reduction.
 This greyscale image can then be added to existing color data, or become a part of a complete narrowband project that include SII and OIII.

 For now, I’ll just enjoy the black and white image in good old Hydrogen Alpha.

-Next, I’ll shoot some broadband color images using a full frame DSLR with the Zenithstar 73 to really take advantage of the fully illuminated image circle.
-The Sky-Watcher HEQ5 has proven to be a reliabe GoTo mount over the years and continues to deliver incredible results for me.
-I look forward to more sessions like this in the coming weeks as the longer, cooler nights usher in the new deep sky targets of Fall.
+Next, I’ll shoot some broadband color images using a full-frame DSLR with the Zenithstar 73 to really take advantage of the fully illuminated image circle.
+The Sky-Watcher HEQ5 has proven to be a reliable GoTo mount over the years and continues to deliver incredible results for me.
+I look forward to more sessions like this in the coming weeks as the longer, cooler nights usher in the new deep-sky targets of Fall.